denioma/bd-project/python/README.md

-# Base de Dados - PostgreSQL DBMS
+# Base de Dados - REST API

-This folder contains all the dependencies needed to set up the DBMS for the Auction House
+This folder contains all the dependencies needed to set up the REST API for the Auction House.

 ## Requirements